al-caveman/cavemark/README.md

 features, even when the syntax is not identical accross CaveMark and [mistune](https://github.com/lepture/mistune).
-I plan to create two separate texts, both rendering exactly the same desired HTML document, but one in CaveMark's superior typesetting syntax, and another in [mistune](https://github.com/lepture/mistune)'s.
+I plan to create two separate texts, both rendering exactly the same desired HTML document, but one in CaveMark's superior-yet-simpler typesetting syntax, and another in [mistune](https://github.com/lepture/mistune)'s.

 # Syntax